MEAN-Script-Org/Autowise-Loan-Tracker/README.md

  -->

 ## Testing
-Two classes of tests are developed: back-end and end-to-end tests.
+Two classes of tests are developed: backend and end-to-end tests.
 A total of 4 tests are provided and are described below (3 backend and 1 end-to-end).

 All tests can be run automatically with the command `npm run tests` as previously described [here](#development) on the Testing bullet.